-Some approved substances require a permission before you can use them.
-Find out which substances require a permission and how to apply.
+Some approved hazardous substances need permission before you can use them.
+Find out which substances these are and how to apply.

 If you are unsure whether your product requires a permission from the EPA, you can search the HSNO Approvals Register or the HSNO Controls database and check the controls that apply.

-To apply please fill in the application form below and send it into the EPA.
+To apply please fill in the form below and send it to us.

 For sodium nitrite control operations on feral pigs on any land not administered by the Department of Conservation, a permission is required from the EPA.

-To request a permission be granted, please use the application form for sodium nitrite permissions and send it to the EPA.
+To request a permission be granted, please use the application form below and send it to the EPA.

 Vertebrate Toxic Agents (VTAs)